Tulsi Gowda

-Tulsi Gowda is an Indian environmentalist from Honnali village, Ankola taluk in Karnataka state.
-She has planted more than 30,000 saplings and looks after the nurseries of the Forest Department.
+Tulsi Gowda (1937 or 1938 – 16 December 2024) was an Indian environmentalist from Honnali village.
+She planted more than 30,000 saplings and looked after the nurseries of the Forest Department.
 Her work has been honoured by the Government of India and other organisations.
 In 2021, the Government of India awarded her the Padma Shri, the country's fourth highest civilian award.
 She is known as the "Encyclopedia of the Forest" for her ability to recognise the mother tree of any species of tree.

-Early life
+Early life and career

-Tulsi Gowda was born in 1944 into the Halakki tribal family within the Honnalli village, a settlement transitioning between rural and urban within the Uttara Kannada district in the Indian state of Karnataka.
+Tulsi Gowda was born into the Halakki tribal family within the Honnalli village, a settlement transitioning between rural and urban within the Uttara Kannada district in the Indian state of Karnataka.
 Karnataka is a state in South India known for its eco-tourism, with over twenty-five wildlife sanctuaries and five national parks.

-Gowda was born into an impoverished family, and her father died when she was 2 years old, so she had to work alongside her mother as a day labourer at a local nursery once she was old enough.
+Tulsi Gowda was born into an impoverished family, and her father died when she was 2 years old, so she had to work alongside her mother as a day labourer at a local nursery once she was old enough.
 She did not receive a formal education or learn to read.
-At a young age, she was married off to an older man named Govinde Gowda.
-She does not know her exact age when the marriage began, though she was estimated to be around 10 to 12 years old.
-Her husband died when she was in her 50s.

-At the nursery, Gowda was responsible for taking care of the seeds that were to be grown and harvested at the Karnataka Forestry Department, and specifically for seeds intended as a part of the Agasur seedbed.
+At the nursery, Gowda was responsible for taking care of the seeds that were to be grown and harvested at the Karnataka Forestry Department, specifically for seeds intended as a part of the Agasur seedbed.
 Gowda continued working at the nursery alongside her mother as a daily wage worker for 35 years until she was offered a permanent position in recognition of her work towards conservation, and her knowledge of botany.
 She worked at the nursery in this permanent position for 15 years before retiring at the age of seventy.
 During her time at the nursery, she contributed and worked directly on the afforestation efforts of the forest department by using traditional knowledge of the land.
 As well as planting saplings, she worked to prevent poachers and forest fires from destroying the wildlife.

-Career and awards

 Gowda spent over sixty years working at the Karnataka Forest Department.
-This is made up of one community reserve, five tiger reserves, fifteen conservation reserves and thirty wildlife sanctuaries.
+This comprises one community reserve, five tiger reserves, fifteen conservation reserves and thirty wildlife sanctuaries.
 It describes its aim as reconnecting communities and villages with nature, working towards a future where one-third of the area of the state has forest or tree cover.